ragingburger1243/WordMemoryCheat/README.md

 # AimTrainerCheat
-A Python script that cheats the Human Benchmark number memory test by reading the number from the page and typing it back automatically using Selenium.
+A Python script that cheats the Human Benchmark word memory test by reading the number from the page and typing it back automatically using Selenium.

 ## Setup
 ```